-I am pleased to present the 2019 Annual Report of the Farm Credit System Insurance Corporation.
-It is gratifying to note that, for the 30th consecutive year since we began issuing financial statements, our independent public auditor has issued unmodified or unqualified opinions on those statements.
-In 2017, we expanded our audit coverage to include an audit of our internal control over financial reporting.
+I am pleased to present the 2020 Annual Report of the Farm Credit System Insurance Corporation.
+It is gratifying to note that, for the 31st consecutive year since we began issuing financial statements, our independent public auditor has issued unmodified or unqualified opinions on those statements.
 The enclosed opinion letters indicate that the financial statements of the Farm Credit Insurance Fund, of which we are stewards, are fairly and accurately presented and FCSIC maintained effective internal control over financial reporting.

-FCSIC's net income for 2019 was \$313.2 million, compared with \$282.0 million for the previous year.
-The Insurance Fund balance as of December 31, 2019, was \$5.2 billion, compared with \$4.95 billion at year-end 2018 (see Table 1).
+FCSIC's net income for 2020 was \$316.0 million, compared with \$313.2 million for the previous year.
+The Insurance Fund balance as of December 31, 2020, was \$5.5 billion, compared with \$5.2 billion at year-end 2019 (see Table 1).

-At the end of 2018, our Insurance Fund exceeded the statutory secure base amount, and we transferred \$66.1 million to the allocated insurance reserves accounts (AIRAs).
-In accordance with the Farm Credit Act of 1971, as amended (Farm Credit Act), the FCSIC board voted to disburse the AIRAs to the System banks in March 2019.
+At the end of 2019, our Insurance Fund exceeded the statutory secure base amount, and we transferred \$62.7 million to the allocated insurance reserves accounts (AIRAs).
+In accordance with the Farm Credit Act of 1971, as amended (Farm Credit Act), the FCSIC board voted to disburse the AIRAs to the System banks in March 2020.

-Revenue from insurance premiums paid by Farm Credit System banks was \$222.7 million for 2019, compared with \$212.5 million for 2018.
-Interest income for 2019 totaled \$94.4 million, compared with \$73.1 million in 2018.
+Revenue from insurance premiums paid by Farm Credit System banks was \$255.4 million for 2020, compared with \$222.7 million for 2019.
+Interest income for 2020 totaled \$64.6 million, compared with \$94.4 million in 2019.